 The feedback should be related to the learning goal and should be the actual feedback given directly to the focus learner.
-Feedback should offer the focus learner clear and specific information about their performance around the lesson objectives and align with the analysis of learning for the learning goal.
+Feedback should offer the focus learner clear and specific information about his/her performance around the lesson objectives and align with the analysis of learning for the learning goal.
 Think about strategies for feedback that address patterns in the focus learner's performance and also attend to unique student work.
-At the very least, your focus learner should be made aware of their strengths and errors.
-Effective feedback should specifically identify areas where they did well and where they needs to improve related to the specific learning objectives.
-Percent correct and nonspecific comments such as "Good job" are not sufficient, as the focus learner will have little idea what exactly they did well.
-In contrast, comments such as "Great job recognizing that 'who' questions refer to people [academic learning goal]" or "You are doing better waiting for Mr. Johnson [boss/supervisor] to finish before you start speaking [communication skill in a vocational placement]" direct attention to the details of performance, deepening the focus learner's understanding of the progress toward the learning goal.
+At the very least, your focus learner should be made aware of his/her strengths and errors.
+Effective feedback should specifically identify areas where he/she did well and where he/she needs to improve related to the specific learning objectives.
+Percent correct and nonspecific comments such as "Good job" are not sufficient, as the focus learner will have little idea what exactly he/she did well.
+In contrast, comments such as "Great job recognizing that 'who' questions refer to people [academic learning goal]" or "You are doing better waiting for Mr. Johnson [boss/supervisor] to finish before you start speaking [vocational or communication learning goal]" direct attention to the details of performance, deepening the focus learner's understanding of the progress toward the learning goal.

 The same expectation applies to feedback on how the focus learner can improve.
 For example, citing the number of problems the focus learner completed incorrectly [academic learning goal] is not sufficient.
-In order to identify an area for improvement, the focus learner needs to know what it is that needs correction and/or a better way to accomplish the task (e.g., feedback through an error prevention strategy).
+In order to identify an area for improvement, the focus learner needs to know what it is that needs correction.
 Your feedback must be related to the learning goal.
 Following are two examples of feedback addressing needs and reinforcing strengths related to both an academic and a nonacademic learning goal:

 - Feedback related to an academic learning goal, written on the focus learner's paper: "You've got a great idea for the content of this paragraph.
 Now work on your topic sentence.
-It needs more focus." - Oral feedback related to a motor skills learning goal in early childhood special education: "Great job cutting on the line, but you seem to be having trouble holding the paper still as you cut.
+It needs more focus." - Oral feedback related to a nonacademic learning goal (motor skills): "Great job cutting on the line, but you seem to be having trouble holding the paper still as you cut.
 Watch what I do.
 [Teacher models holding paper to cut.]
 See how my thumb is on the top of the paper and pointed up when I hold it?
 Make your thumb look like mine."